intel-ctrlsys/sensys-doc/Appendix/A.2-ORCM-Governance-Model/A.2.5-Filing-Issues.md

-To file an issue in the ORCM project, please use the [issues section](https://github.com/open-mpi/orcm/issues) on the [GitHub ORCM project page](https://github.com/open-mpi/orcm) (which can be found as a tab on the right hand side).
+To file an issue in the ORCM project, please use the [issues section](https://github.com/open-mpi/orcm/issues) on the [GitHub ORCM project page](https://github.com/open-mpi/orcm) (which can be found as a tab on the right-hand side).

 For each issue, please apply the approriate labels for proper filing and processing.
 The labels that may be used are as follows: